hyun-1324/racetrack/README.md

 - Edit drivers (remove, add or change the names) in sessions by pressing `Edit` and after changes pressing `Save`
 - Remove sessions by selecting sessions to remove using checkboxes in the leftmost column and then pressing `Remove Sessions`

-As a bonus receptionist can reset sessions so that previous sessions are saved to a database file in `database/backup` directory and session count starts from 1 again.
+As a bonus receptionist can reset sessions so that previous sessions are saved into a database file in `database/backup` directory and session count starts from 1 again.
 This feature is only availabe between race sessions.

 ![alt text](readme-images/image8.png)